rafaelvascc/google-meet-dice-roller/README.md

 - Fixed subtracting constant value in commands like /r 2d6-1

 # Planned features (no date yet)
-- User variables to dice roll sets
-- Backup/Export and Restore/Import buttons
-- Make the UI a floating pop up (don't know if it is possible yet)
 - Add a "options" tab with some requested options like "Sort rolled dice: {true} or {false}"

-# Tech debt
-- Make button with tooltip a React component
-- Migrate to manifest v3